MileneCV/movie/README.md

 there were 4 outliers in NC-1.

 - **Normality**
-Our p-values for all group are below 0.05 which means our data is NOT normally distributed.
-However, our our sample size is large enough (n>20) to proceed without satisfying this test.
+Our p-values for all groups are below 0.05 which means our data is NOT normally distributed.
+However, our sample size is large enough (n>20) to proceed without satisfying this test.

 - **Equal Variance**
-p<0.05 fail the assumption of equal variance we need select a non-parametric equivalent test - Kruskal-Wallis test
+p<0.05 fail the assumption of equal variance we need to select a non-parametric equivalent test - Kruskal-Wallis test

 ### 4 - Final Hypothesis Test
 KruskalResult(statistic=28719.975655133385, pvalue=0.0)

 ### 5 - Interpret your p-value and reject or fail to reject your null hypothesis
-p < 0.05 - reject null hypothesis and support the alternate hypothesis there is a significant difference in revenue amount between ratings.
+p < 0.05 - reject the null hypothesis and support the alternate hypothesis there is a significant difference in revenue amount between ratings.

 ### 6 - Show a supporting visualization that helps display the result